seeking new opportunities in sustainability, education and/or anthropology

 How can we connect with, learn from and teach each other, so together we can co-create a regenerative, resilient culture?

-I am a passionate sustainability advocate.
+I am a passionate sustainability advocate, and an international expert in pedagogy for sustainability.
 I began my academic career studying primate behavioral ecology, but my experiences in the rainforests of Zaire (1996) and Sumatra (1999-2000) highlighted the importance of global sustainable development for the future of bonobos, orangutans, humans, and other species.

-My interests are teaching, learning, the evolution of culture and culture change, and applying those concepts to sustainability: how we can connect with, learn from and teach one another to co-create a resilient, regenerative future.
+My interests are teaching, learning, the evolution of culture and culture change, and applying those concepts to sustainability: facilitating ways to connect with, learn from and teach one another to co-create a resilient, regenerative future.
 I engage principles, examples and metaphors from ecology and evolutionary biology in solving human design problems in both the social and technological arenas, especially systems thinking and biomimicry.

 I’ve taught and lectured on evolutionary biology, social networks, anthropology, sustainability and communication for groups ranging from junior high school students to advanced university and professional audiences.
 I’ve studied animal behavior, evolutionary biology, tropical ecology, and social networks.
 I’m fascinated with applied complexity science, resilience thinking, and the future of technology and society.